 On the 'Settings' Screen, select the Time-of-Day line.
-On the Time-of-day screen, simply select the Hour, Minutes, AM/PM and 12/24 Hour segments.
+On the Time-of-day screen, simply navigate right and left to select the Hour, Minutes, AM/PM and 12/24 Hour segments.
 Use the Up and Down Buttons to make changes.

-When changes are made, press the Save icon to save the changes.
+When changes are made, navigating to the left will highlight the Save icon then press the 'Select' button to save the changes.